 Toro Rosso principal Franz Tost, whose Red Bull-owned team is backed by three prominent Abu Dhabi sponsors, was more outspoken with a strong defence of the race.

 "I don't see any problems going to Bahrain, like it was last year," he said.
 "I'm looking forward to going there.
 I think it's very important to race over there.

 "Formula One is entertainment.
 We should not be involved in politics.

-"We should go there, we should do our race, we should be concentrated there and the political side and political topics should be solved by someone else."For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"We should go there, we should do our race, we should be concentrated there and the political side and political topics should be solved by someone else."sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.